 Expression 1: if (x != y) //TRUE

-Expression 2: (x > y) //TRUE
+Expression 2: else if (x > y) //TRUE

-Flow Chart of Else If
+Flow Chart of an R Else If Statement

-R Else If Statement Example
+R Else If Statement example

-# Example my.marks <- as.integer(readline(prompt="Please Enter your Total Marks: ")) if (my.marks >= 550) { print("Congratulations!!") print("You are eligible for Full Scholarship") } else if (my.marks >= 490) { print("Congratulations!!") print("You are eligible for 50% Scholarship") } else if (my.marks >= 400) { print("Congratulations!!") print("You are eligible for 10% Scholarship") } else { print("You are NOT eligible for Scholarship") print("We are really Sorry for You") }
+# R Else If Statement Example my.marks <- as.integer(readline(prompt="Please Enter your Total Marks: ")) if (my.marks >= 550) { print("Congratulations!!") print("You are eligible for Full Scholarship") } else if (my.marks >= 490) { print("Congratulations!!") print("You are eligible for 50% Scholarship") } else if (my.marks >= 400) { print("Congratulations!!") print("You are eligible for 10% Scholarship") } else { print("You are NOT eligible for Scholarship") print("We are really Sorry for You") }

-OUTPUT 2: Here, we enter my.marks = 510 means the first If statement in R Else If program is FALSE.
-It will check the else if (my.marks >= 490), which is TRUE, so it will print the message within this block.
-Although else if (my.marks >= 400) condition is TRUE, it won’t check this condition.
+OUTPUT 2: Here, we enter my.marks = 510 means first If statement in R Else If program is FALSE.
+It will check the else if (my.marks >= 490), which is TRUE, so it will print the statements within this block.
+Although else if (my.marks >= 400) condition is TRUE, but it won’t check this condition.

-We are going to enter my.marks = 420 means the first two: IF condition, else if (my.marks >= 490) are FALSE.
-So, It will check the else if (my.marks >= 400), which is TRUE, so it will print code inside this block.
+We are going to enter my.marks = 420 means first two statements IF condition, else if (my.marks >= 490) are FALSE.
+So, It will check the else if (my.marks >= 400), which is TRUE, so it will print statements inside this block.